Xpra-org/xpra/docs/Usage/Logging.md

 <details>
   <summary>the server's dbus interface</summary>

-The debug control commands are also available trough the server's dbus interface, see [#904](https://github.com/Xpra-org/xpra/issues/904).
+The debug control commands are also available through the server's dbus interface, see [#904](https://github.com/Xpra-org/xpra/issues/904).
 </details>

 ***